ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 # Ordering FortiGate Virtual Appliance
 {: #fortinetvm_ordering}

-You can include the FortiGate Virtual Appliance service with a new vCenter Server instance or add the service to your existing vCenter Server instance.
+You can include the FortiGate® Virtual Appliance service with a new vCenter Server® instance or add the service to your existing vCenter Server instance.

 ## Ordering FortiGate Virtual Appliance for a new instance
 {: #fortinetvm_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Services** section and click **FortiGate Virtual Appliance** in the **Security and Compliance** category.
+When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Add-on services** section and click **FortiGate Virtual Appliance** in the **Security and compliance** category.
 Follow the steps to add the service to your instance.

 ## Ordering FortiGate Virtual Appliance for an existing instance
 {: #fortinetvm_ordering-existing}

-On the [instance details page](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances), click **Services** on the left navigation pane, click **FortiGate Virtual Appliance** in the **Security and Compliance** category, and then click **Add**.
+On the [instance details page](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances), click **Services** on the left navigation pane, click **FortiGate Virtual Appliance** in the **Security and compliance** category, and then click **Add**.
 Follow the steps to add the service to your instance.

 ## Ordering FortiGate Virtual Appliance for private instances
 {: #fortinetvm_ordering-private}